BasDerilov/The-console/README.md

 # The-console

-The console is just a little exercise which I maybe spent too much time
+The console is just a little exercise which I maybe spent too much time on.

 ## Dependencies